-The tradition immigrated to North America with English colonization, becoming entrenched until just before World War II when legislation followed public sentiment and other forces in banning it.
-An estimated $160 million had been wagered on the 1916 U.S. presidential election, underscoring how dollars followed opinions and passions in politics as in sports.
+The tradition immigrated to North America with English colonization, becoming entrenched until just before World War II, when legislation followed public sentiment and other forces in banning it.
+An estimated $160 million was wagered on the 1916 US presidential election, underscoring how dollars followed opinions and passions in politics as in sports.

 “First, pivotal elections energized these markets.
-Not only would important contests lead to greater betting activity (such as the 1916 U.S. election or the 1948 Italian race), it could even lead to the markets to re-emerge from extended dormancies (as with the 1964 contest in Britain).
-Alternatively, there was far less betting in periods of 2 political apathy or one party rule (such as in the 1930s and 1940s when the Fianna Fail party dominated the government of the Irish Free State and Republic of Ireland).
-Second, while newspapers were often uncomfortable reporting on domestic markets they were less averse to stories on political markets abroad.
+Not only would important contests lead to greater betting activity (such as the 1916 U.S. election or the 1948 Italian race), it could even lead the markets to re-emerge from extended dormancies (as with the 1964 contest in Britain).
+Alternatively, there was far less betting in periods of political apathy or one-party rule (such as in the 1930s and 1940s when the Fianna Fail party dominated the government of the Irish Free State and Republic of Ireland).
+Second, while newspapers were often uncomfortable reporting on domestic markets, they were less averse to stories on political markets abroad.
 This likely reflects the moral uncertainty surrounding election betting.
-Third, there was a general parallel between Britain and the U.S., in terms of rapidly changing but generally unfavorable legal environment and their disappearance around the start of WW II.”
+Third, there was a general parallel between Britain and the U.S. in terms of a rapidly changing but generally unfavorable legal environment and their disappearance around the start of WW II.”

 Political betting had also taken on a utility beyond speculation or the backing of a boast, with the movement of presidential election betting odds and others serving as a predictor of public sentiment before straw and exit polling arose with companies like Gallup.

-Though American television has no equivalent of Ron Pollard, the Ladbrokes bookmaker who offered election-night analysis on British television, the affinity for media in the United States to equate and sports has created comparables.
-Prominent among them is Nate Silver, an avid poker player/data scientist/political pundit, whose FiveThirtyEight website is a Venn diagram of sports, politics, and, at times, gambling.
+Though American television has no equivalent of Ron Pollard, the Ladbrokes bookmaker who offered election-night analysis on British television, the affinity for media in the United States to equate politics and sports has created comparable figures.
+Prominent among them is Nate Silver, an avid poker player/data scientist/political pundit, whose FiveThirtyEight website is a Venn diagram of sports, politics and, at times, gambling.

 Another thing that doesn't make any sense about betting markets is that their state-by-state odds are very close to 538's projections but their national projections are quite different. https://t.co/qpmkmQfImF pic.twitter.com/Yy9OXpC5N5